-The library owns 56,000 Federal Government documents,, Stored by the Superintendent of Documents Numbering System from A - Z designating particular governmental agendiens A special area is designated for local Superfund information.
+The library owns 56,000 Federal Government documents organized by the Superintendent of Documents Classification System, designating particular governmental agencies.
+A special area is designated for local Superfund information.

 The publications of the Montana Bureau of Mines and Geology are found in this collection of 20,000 State documents.
 Montana Tech is the only library in the State that catalogs MBMG publications.Shelved alphabetically, these print resources mainly include geology and minerals information.

 The library's 29,000 foreign documents are stored alphabetically by country and subdivided by agency.
 This unique collection includes publications from Canada, South America, Africa, Europe and Asia in geology and minerals science.